National Rifle Association: 1970s–2000s

 Until the 1970s, the NRA was nonpartisan.
-Previously, the NRA mainly focused on sportsmen, hunters, and target shooters, and downplayed gun control issues.
+Previously, the NRA mainly focused on sportsmen, hunters, and target shooters.
 During the 1970s, it became increasingly aligned with the Republican Party.
 After 1977, the organization expanded its membership by focusing heavily on political issues and forming coalitions with conservative politicians.
 Most of these are Republicans.

-However, passage of the GCA galvanized a growing number of NRA gun rights activists, including Harlon Carter.
+However, the passage of the GCA galvanized a growing number of NRA gun rights activists, including Harlon Carter.
 In 1975, it began to focus more on politics and established its lobbying arm, the Institute for Legislative Action (NRA-ILA), with Carter as director.
 The next year, its political action committee (PAC), the Political Victory Fund, was created in time for the 1976 elections.
 The 1977 annual convention was a defining moment for the organization and came to be known as "The Cincinnati Revolution" (or as the Cincinnati Coup, the Cincinnati Revolt, or the Revolt at Cincinnati).
-Leadership planned to relocate NRA headquarters to Colorado and to build a $30 million recreational facility in New Mexico, but activists within the organization whose central concern was Second Amendment rights defeated the incumbents (i.e. Maxwell Rich) and elected Carter as executive director and Neal Knox as head of the NRA-ILA.
+Leadership planned to relocate NRA headquarters to Colorado and to build a $30 million recreational facility in New Mexico, but activists within the organization, whose central concern was Second Amendment rights, defeated the incumbents (i.e. Maxwell Rich) and elected Carter as executive director and Neal Knox as head of the NRA-ILA.
 Insurgents including Carter and Knox had demanded new leadership in part because they blamed incumbent leaders for existing gun control legislation like the GCA and believed that no compromise should be made.

 With a goal to weaken the GCA, Knox's ILA successfully lobbied Congress to pass the Firearm Owners Protection Act (FOPA) of 1986 and worked to reduce the powers of the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 In 1982, Knox was ousted as director of the ILA, but began mobilizing outside the NRA framework and continued to promote opposition to gun control laws.

 At the 1991 national convention, Knox's supporters were elected to the board and named staff lobbyist Wayne LaPierre as the executive vice president.
-The NRA focused its attention on the gun control policies of the Clinton Administration.
+The NRA focused its attention on the gun control policies of the Clinton administration.
 Knox again lost power in 1997, as he lost reelection to a coalition of moderate leaders who supported movie star Charlton Heston, despite Heston's past support of gun control legislation.

 In 1994, the NRA unsuccessfully opposed the Federal Assault Weapons Ban (AWB), but successfully lobbied for the ban's 2004 expiration.
 Heston was elected president in 1998 and became a highly visible spokesman for the organization.
 In an effort to improve the NRA's image, Heston presented himself as the voice of reason in contrast to Knox.